 The Implementing Agreement on Ocean Energy Systems (OES) was initiated by three countries in 2001.
 As of December 2014, 23 countries are members of the OES: Portugal, Denmark, United Kingdom, Japan, Ireland, Canada, the United States of America, Belgium, Germany, Norway, Mexico, Spain, Italy, New Zealand, Sweden, Australia, Republic of Korea, South Africa, China, Nigeria, Monaco, Singapore and The Netherlands, ordered by sequence of joining the Agreement.
+Singapore joined the OES on 2 September 2014 and the signatory entity is the Nanyang Technological University.
+Communication has continued with other countries/institutions invited to join the OES: Brazil, Chile, India, France, Indonesia, Russia, Finland, Costa Rica and the European Commission.
+Some efforts have been made to attract other countries with activities or interest on ocean energy, such as Malaysia, Malta, Cuba, Philippines and Peru. |

 Figure 2: OES Membership Growth